 After his demise, the companions were in a complete state of shock.
 Umar I was in a state of denial, believing that the Prophet ﷺ would wake up and threatening those who said the Prophet ﷺ had died.
 Uthman was dumbfounded I and Ali I was unable to stand up.
 Abu Bakr and al-Abbas L remained calmer than anyone on the most tragic day the Muslim community had endured and ever will endure.

 Burial of the Prophet ﷺ

 After the demise of the Prophet ﷺ, a disagreement arose about where he should be buried.
-Some of the Muhajirun (emigrants) suggested that he should be buried in his hometown of Makkah where his relatives were.
-Others suggested that he ought to be buried in Jerusalem where preceding prophets had been interred, although this was very impractical as Jerusalem was in the hands of the Byzantines who were hostile towards Muslims.
+Some of the Muhajirun (emigrants) suggested that he should be buried in his hometown of Makkah, where his relatives were.
+Others suggested that he ought to be buried in Jerusalem, where preceding prophets had been interred.
+However, this was very impractical as Jerusalem was in the hands of the Byzantines, who were hostile towards Muslims.

-Ghusl of the blessed body of the Prophet ﷺ was carried out by various family members: his cousin and brother-in-law, Ali ibn Abu Talib, his uncle, al-Abbas ibn Abd al-Muttalib and al-Abbas’ two sons, al-Fadl and Qutham M. The Prophet’s ﷺ adopted son, Usamah ibn Zayd and a freed slave, Shuqran L also participated.
+Ghusl of the blessed body of the Prophet ﷺ was carried out by various family members: his cousin and son-in-law, Ali ibn Abu Talib, his uncle, al-Abbas ibn Abd al-Muttalib and al-Abbas’ two sons, al-Fadl and Qutham M. The Prophet’s ﷺ servants, Usamah ibn Zayd and Shuqran L also participated.